Skip to content

 MeasureTime frame

-Objective response rate (ORR) as measured by International Myeloma Working Group (IMWG) criteriaUp to 5 Years
+Overall Response Rate (ORR) as measured by International Myeloma Working Group (IMWG) criteriaUp to 5 Years

-Duration of response (DOR) by IMWG criteriaUp to 5 Years
+Duration of Response (DOR) by IMWG criteriaUp to 5 Years

-Progression-free survival (PFS) as measured by IMWG criteriaUp to 5 Years
+Progression-Free Survival (PFS) as measured by IMWG criteriaUp to 5 Years

-Rate of minimal residual disease (MRD) negative status by IMWG criteriaUp to 5 Years
+Rate of Minimal Residual Disease (MRD) negative status by IMWG criteriaUp to 5 Years

 Concentrations of total linvoseltamab in serum over timeUp to 5 Years

-Incidence over time of anti-drug antibodies (ADAs) to linvoseltamabUp to 5 Years
+Incidence over time of Anti-Drug Antibodies (ADAs) to linvoseltamabUp to 5 Years

 Overall Survival (OS)Up to 5 Years